 Or use it to top off these blueberry filled cupcakes for the ultimate blueberry dessert.

-Tips for the Best Buttercream
+Tips for the Best Buttercreams and Frosting

 - Want super smooth frosting?
 Once your stand mixer has done the hard work, spend a few more minutes with a spatula and your mixing bowl.
 Use the spatula to pop air bubbles in the frosting.
 To do this, push frosting with a spatula from the middle of your bowl to its edges, watching as the tears and bubbles in your buttercream disappear.
 Spend 3-4 minutes doing these motions to achieve nice, smooth frosting.